Unified Funding Taskforce

 Those congregations seeking funds should carefully read the policies and procedures listed below before completing the application.
 Applications must be accompanied by the recommendation of the congregation’s Discipler Guide, the approval of the pastor and Administrative/Church Council of the local church, and a completed Call to Action Ministry Plan.

-All other funding applications are due October 1.
+All funding applications, including equitable compensation, are due October 1.

 NOTE: Do not submit applications directly to the Task Force Committee.
-Applications need to be signed by your guide and district superintendent before they are turned into the committee for review.
+Applications need to be signed by your district superintendent before they are turned into the committee for review.

-For more information, contact the Unified Funding Taskforce chairperson, the Rev. Dr. Karin Walker at 410-309-3448.
+For more information, contact the Unified Funding Taskforce chairperson, the Rev. Cynthia Moore-Koikoi at 410-309-3435.

 Principles, Process, and People